uwrit/leaf-docs/docs/administration/concepts.md

 2. Click `Run Query`.
 If you see a count of patients (assuming your database has female patients), great!
 You can even click `(i)` -> `show detail` -> `SQL` to see the query Leaf created using the new Concept.
 Success!

-> If your query didn't work (you'll get a modal window notifying you there was an error), check the Leaf logs to see if there were any syntax or other errors in the query
+    !!! info "If your query didn't work (you'll get a modal window notifying you there was an error), check the Leaf logs to see if there were any syntax or other errors in the query"

 ### Encounters
 <p align="center"><img src="../images/concept_encounters.gif"/></p>